rajamukerji/irr-genius/README.md

 - Built with SwiftUI for modern iOS/macOS development
 - Inspired by the need for simple, accurate IRR calculations
 - Designed for both professional and educational use
+- Enhanced with follow-on investment capabilities for real-world scenarios

 ---